UC-Irvine-CS175/uci-cs175/syllabus.md

 Prerequisites: COMPSCI 171 and COMPSCI 178

 ### Acknowledgements
-This course is adapted from UC Berkeley's CS194-080 Full Stack Deep Learning, created by Sergey Karayev, Josh Tobin, and Pieter Abbeel with recent contributions from Charles Frye.
-The course research workflow is inspired by the Heliophysics Inovation in Technology and Science Solar Dynamics Observatory (HITS-SDO) program coordinated by Subhamoy Chatterjee and Andres Jaramillo-Munoz of Southwest Research Institute with contributions from Anirudh Koul co-author of [Practical Deep Learning for Coud, Mobile, and Edge](https://learning.oreilly.com/library/view/practical-deep-learning/9781492034858/).
-Finally, this unique opportunity would not be possible without the contributions of Lauren Sanders of Blue Marble Space Institute of Science and NASA GeneLab.
+This course is adapted from UC Berkeley's CS194-080 Full Stack Deep Learning, created by Sergey Karayev, Josh Tobin, and Pieter Abbeel with recent contributions from Charles Frye and Jake Knapp's The Sprint.
+The course research workflow is inspired by the 2023 Heliophysics Inovation in Technology and Science Solar Dynamics Observatory (HITS-SDO) SEARCH program coordinated by Subhamoy Chatterjee and Andres Jaramillo-Munoz of Southwest Research Institute.
+Finally, this quarter's research challenge would not be possible without the contributions of the IEEE Image Analysis and Data Fusion Technical Committee (IADFTC) of the Geoscience and Remote Sensing Society (GRSS) who worked with the wider community to put together remote sensing challenges through their annuall Data Fusion contests.

 ### Lecture
 There are two sections for the course: